Make An Appointment

 any stage of the writing process.
 We are located in 3 different sites

-for easy access to writing support — Health & Learning Center, Inclusion and Multicultural Services, and Cline
+for easy access to writing support — Health & Learning Center, University Union, and Cline

 To receive feedback on your writing, you can:

 |Make a One-Time Appointment ||Walk-In||Make a One-Hour Appointment|

 |Needs-based appointments are 30-minute sessions with a Writing Assistant.
 Book a one-time session online or go in person to one of our locations and a student assistant will help you make an appointment. ||Walk-ins are available on a first-come, first-served basis.
 Check-in with our student assistant.|